 For many of the state contest categories, there is national level competition at the Western National Roundup, held in Denver in January each year.
 The following contests have national level opportunities: horse judging, horse bowl, livestock judging, livestock bowl, Family & Consumer Science Demo, 4-H public speaking, impromptu public speaking, consumer bowl, and fashion review.
 As you prepare for national competition, refer to the Western National Roundup site to get specific contest details.
 Our state events may have slightly different guidelines.

 4-H Horse Tests

 Before the start of a 4-H horse show, members participate in a written test.
-The questions for the test come from specified chapters from these 4-H horse reference manuals:
+The questions for the test come from the following 4-H horse reference manuals.

 Although youth participating in the show are required to complete a test, 4-H’ers who are not riding in the county show are also allowed to take the test.
 To be eligible to participate in the testing program, youth must be properly dressed (see Weber County 4-H Horse Council By-laws) and take the test at the same time as a youth riding in the show.
 The testing schedule each year is as follows: